isotoma/caroline/README.rst

 Caroline
 ========

-Caroline provides a stock buildbot configuration for teams which use Sidekick.
-Caroline will deploy your Sidekick cluster on every commit providing instant feedback if you introduce problems.
-If you use the Yaybu/Sidekick test harness, she will run your tests too.
+Caroline provides a stock buildbot configuration for teams which use Vagrant, in particular vagrant-yaybu.
+Caroline will deploy your Vagrant cluster on every commit providing instant feedback if you introduce problems.

 Caroline will be your nemesis, watching you, testing you, pointing and laughing at your mistakes.